 Most tampons are made from a combination of cotton and rayon (a synthetic material of chemically treated wood pulp fiber), plus certain plastics and additives to increase absorbency.
 Due to government regulations, manufacturers are not required to tell consumers exactly what’s in tampons.

-The materials used to make tampons are not naturally white; they must go through a bleaching process which can create many chemical byproducts – such as dioxin – which have been proven harmful to humans.
+The materials used to make tampons are not naturally white.
+They must go through a bleaching process which can create many harmful chemical byproducts (such as dioxin).
 Some of these chemicals have, although in small amounts, been found in some of the tampons we use every month.
 Dioxin has been linked to immune system suppression, reproductive issues, and cancer in humans.

 It’s also estimated that conventional (non-organic) cotton farming comprises between 16-30% of the world’s pesticide use and research has shown that some of those pesticides make their way through the manufacturing process and into the final product.